My Partner Was Upset, I Tried to Help, Now They’re More Upset! What Do?

 Offering a listening ear and a shoulder to cry on.
 Maybe with small, supportive responses.
 “Wow.”
 “Ugh.”
 “Mmf!”

-Each of those has pros and cons, depending on what the complainer actually wants.
+Each of those offers a different kind of support, and how each will be received depends on what your partner actually wants.
 If you give the “wrong” one, it can feel invalidating to them, and they may feel hurt or angry.
-For example, if you offer Reassurance (“Don’t worry, you got this!”) when they are feeling insecure, they may feel you are dismissing them by dismissing their feelings of insecurity.
-Another common misalignment is offering Problem Solving when the complainer actually wants Just Listening (room to share and be heard) and Joining (feeling like you “get them,” and they’re not alone).
+For example, if you offer Reassurance (“Don’t worry, it’s not as bad as you think!”) when they are feeling some type of way, they may feel you are dismissing them by dismissing their feelings.
+Another common misalignment is offering Problem Solving when your partner actually wants Just Listening (room to share and be heard) and Joining (feeling like you “get them,” and they’re not alone).
 Or the opposite – you offer Reflection, “Wow, this sounds really painful for you,” and they’re mad because they want Advice (“Don’t just parrot me!
 Help me figure out what I should do!”).

 Asking can save you!